AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-1/class-2.md

 ### Push Yourself Further

+- [ ] Create a collapsible list of all the beers of each brewery.
-- [ ] Follow along with Peter Tichy at [ihatetomatoes](https://www.youtube.com/channel/UC7O6CntQoAI-wYyJxYiqNUg) through his [React Tutorial](https://www.youtube.com/playlist?list=PLkEZWD8wbltnXlfyhS5qSMTNb26utkOkI) to make the app collapsible and interactive
+- [ ] Follow along with Peter Tichy at [ihatetomatoes](https://www.youtube.com/channel/UC7O6CntQoAI-wYyJxYiqNUg) through his [React Tutorial](https://www.youtube.com/playlist?list=PLkEZWD8wbltnXlfyhS5qSMTNb26utkOkI) to make the components of the app collapsible and interactive.
 - [ ] Go find another API and build another React app: [https://apilist.fun](https://apilist.fun/)
 - [ ] Build the functionality for your "liked" heart